ChezaLeil/ChezaLeil/README.md

-- 👋 Hi, I’m @ChezaLeil.
+- 👋 Hi, I’m @ChezaLeil ...
 Cool name, huh?
 - 👀 I’m interested in ... stop being noob
 - 🌱 I’m currently learning ... not even the basics
 - 💞️ I’m looking to collaborate on ... saving the princess